StevenLove/stevenlove.github.io/sql/README.md

 At the moment we have to have two separate threads running in the terminal for watching/rebuilding and for serving to localhost.
 It would be nice to condense these to one but it is more trouble than it is worth :)

+*worker.js* will be cached by the browser and cause development problems.
+Make sure to separately open localhost:8080/dist/worker.js and force refresh that page to get changes to flush through.

 ## Build

 `npm run build`